Call Today! New Orleans 504-581-2222 Northshore 985-892-4444

 Whether you are driving a car, truck, SUV, or 18-wheeler, the moment you step into your vehicle and drive onto the road, you are responsible for not only your life, but you are also accepting responsibility for the safety of every life you encounter on the road.
 Each day, thousands of people are severely injured or killed in a catastrophic car accident due to the fault of a reckless driver.
 Recklessness can be defined by more than just driving while under the influence (DUI) or driving while intoxicated (DWI).
 A car accident can occur simply by a driver taking their eyes off the road to respond to a text message or falling asleep at the wheel.
 In Louisiana alone, the Department of Transportation Highway Statistics Report for 2012 reported 33,561 fatal car accidents.

-Today, texting while driving is one of the most common, most dangerous distracted driving behaviors that leads to serious car accidents.
+Today, texting while driving is one of the most common, most dangerous distracted driving behaviors that lead to serious car accidents.
 On average, a driver’s eyes leave the road for 4.6 seconds, which increases the risk of a car accident by 23 percent.
 At McGinity Law Firm, we understand the importance of family, so please inform your young drivers of the importance of not texting while driving.

 The personal injury resulting from a car accident can be a serious matter.
 You may have suffered head injuries, paralysis from damage to your spinal cord, nerve damage, or broken/dislocated limbs.